Some have argued that non-native honey bees (say, Apis mellifera in the UK and USA), are not critical.

 Infact, the opposite is true.

 environment, but no other insect has such a large group of humans across the

 Beekeepers play an important role here, because they are able to exert pressure on governments and institutions on a major scale.
-Consider the influence and pressure from beekeepers in France, and the restrictions to the use of certain neonicotinoid pesticides which followed, such as the neonicotinoid Clothianidin.
+Consider the influence and pressure from beekeepers in France, and the early restrictions to the use of certain neonicotinoid pesticides which followed, such as the neonicotinoid Clothianidin.

 I believe the voice of beekeepers can be a strong force against events that are detrimental not only to honey bees, but also other insects.
 And beekeepers are among the first to note these events, and be in a position to start making a noise about them!

 For this reason, when something is going wrong, it is right that we should use the significant, established knowledge base we have around honey bees to give us a head start in finding out what has been happening to cause honey bee deaths and colony collapses on such a major scale.

+However, I would add a note of caution here.
 It could be tempting to watch the increase in beekeeping as a hobby, and decide ‘Oh, well there are more honey bees now, so the problem has gone away’.

 Simply increasing the numbers of people keeping honey bees, though positive, does not address the broader issue.
-Nor does addressing the problem of